adobe-dmeservices/custom-metadata/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-Link to any relevant bugs (e.g. "Relates to bug #xxx")
+Link to any relevant bugs (e.g. "Relates to Issue #xxx")

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.